CATALPAresearch/multiple-true-false-question-generation/readme.md

 Distributed under the MIT License.
 See [LICENSE.txt](https://gitlab.pi6.fernuni-hagen.de/la-diva/adaptive-assessment/generationofmultipletruefalsequestions/-/blob/master/LICENSE.txt) for more information.

 # Contact
-Regina Kasakowskij - e-mail
+Regina Kasakowskij - regina.kasakowskij@fernuni-hagen.de
-Niels Seidel - e-mail
+Niels Seidel - niels.seidel@fernuni-hagen.de

 Project Link:

 # Acknowledgments

-This research was supported by the Research Cluster Digitalization, Diversity and Lifelong Learning – Consequences for Higher Education (D²L²) of the FernUniversität in Hagen, Germany.
+This research was supported by CATALPA – Center of Advanced Technology for Assisted Learning and Predictive Analytics of the FernUniversität in Hagen, Germany.